kwchang0831/path-learning-elixir/README.md

 # My Path of Learning Elixir

 This is my path of learning Elixir.
+Inspired by [**30 Days of Elixir**](https://github.com/seven1m/30-days-of-elixir).
-Refer to each `.exs` script files for more.
+Please refer to each `.exs` script file for more.

 ## Prerequisite